Psyduck10/Packet_Sniffing_Project/README.md

 📘 Project Overview

 This project demonstrates **packet sniffing** and **plaintext credential capture** in a safe, isolated lab environment as part of a cybersecurity assignment.
-I have created two virtual machines one is attacker and one is victim.
-The goal is to highlight the security risks of transmitting unencrypted credentials using tools like **Wireshark**.
+To simulate a real-world attack scenario, I created a virtual lab with two machines: one acting as the attacker (Kali Linux) and the other as the victim (Windows 10).
+The goal was to highlight the security risks of transmitting unencrypted credentials using tools like Wireshark.

 🎯 Objective